(This article was first published on mages' blog, and kindly contributed to R-bloggers)

 Now imagine a presentation hosted on a server with R installed!
 You could combine your slides with R using one of the following packages R.rsp, brew, Rook, etc and run live demos, without opening a console.

-To leave a comment for the author, please follow the link and comment on his blog: mages' blog.
+To leave a comment for the author, please follow the link and comment on their blog: mages' blog.